ZhenbangYou/SysY-Front-End/README.md

   - the terminal ```INT_CONST``` specifies a constant.
   - if all the source operands are constants, then the destination operand will also be a constant.

-As you may have found, scalar constant do not need to be declared, and operations with source operand being all constants do not involve an instruction.
+As you may have found, scalar constants do not need to be declared, and operations with source operand being all constants do not involve an instruction.

 #### Details
 Identification of constants can be adhered to the handling of expressions.
 Again, start from the highest level to avoid omission.